 Sukuk are financial certificates that are similar to conventional bonds but are structured to comply with Sharia law and its investment principles, which, among other things, prohibit charging or paying interest.
 Sukuk involve many of the same risks that conventional bonds incur such as credit risk and interest rate risk.
 In addition to these risks, there are certain risks specific to sukuk.
 Sukuk represent undivided shares in the ownership of certificates and such certificates are linked to a specific investment activity including, but not limited to, tangible assets or the contractual payment obligations of the sukuk issuer.
 Generally, issuers of sukuk include, but are not limited to, international financial institutions, foreign governments and agencies or instrumentalities of foreign governments that issue the sukuk through a secondary issuing vehicle such as a trust.
 For sukuk linked to a tangible asset, the sukuk issuer and/or issuing vehicle maintains title to the underlying asset or pool of assets (the "Underlying Asset"), and the sukuk certificate represents an interest in the Underlying Asset.
 Accordingly, the income or periodic payments to the investor comes from a share in revenues generated from the Underlying Asset, not from interest on the investor's money for the sukuk.
-For sukuk that are not limked to a tangible asset, the sukuk certificate represents a contractual payment obligation of the issuer or issuing vehicle to pay income or periodic payments to the investor and such contractual payment obligation is linked to the issuer or issuing vehicle to pay income or periodic payments to the investor and such contractual payment obligation is linked to the issuer or issuing vehicle to pay income or periodic payments to the investor and such contractual payment obligation is linked to the issuer or issuing vehicle to pay income or periodic payments to the investor and such contractual payment obligation is linked to the issuer or issuing vehicle to pay income or periodic payments to the investor an
+For sukuk that are not linked to a tangible asset, the sukuk certificate represents a contractual payment obligation of the issuer or issuing vehicle to pay income or periodic payments to the investor and such contractual payment obligation is linked to the issuer or issuing vehicle and not from interest on the investor's money for the sukuk.
+The issuer and/or issuing vehicle of the sukuk agrees in advance in the sukuk base prospectus to repurchase the sukuk from the investor on a certain date at a certain price.